Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 These are available at many Relic stores.
 The earliest can be obtained in South Figaro.

 **Elixir-in-a-clock 2 out of 8**
 An elixir is hidden in a secret passage behind the large mansion in the top left corner of town.
+Locke will run through this room later during his scenario.
 ![image](https://user-images.githubusercontent.com/120497130/223548252-ec2a92b4-2b68-4a1f-b912-e9728a7084bf.png)
 ![image](https://user-images.githubusercontent.com/120497130/223548049-0ff75542-6b2e-4c77-a055-d72dc437a467.png)
 ![image](https://user-images.githubusercontent.com/120497130/223548446-f84a841a-7f44-4a64-86ab-ebc7e056e17d.png)